mobilehero-archive/titanium-applesignin/readme.md

 ## 📝 Description

+> Native modules that allows you to use the iOS 13+ Apple Sign In API with Axway Titanium native mobile apps.
+>
-This is a repackaging of the compiled iOS module for [ti.applesignin](https://github.com/appcelerator-modules/titanium-apple-sign-in) to allow for installation via npm.
+> This is a repackaging of the compiled iOS module for [ti.applesignin](https://github.com/appcelerator-modules/titanium-apple-sign-in) to allow for installation via npm.

 ## 🚀 Getting Started